 Standing Pilates exercises are wonderful for helping develop balance.
-They challenge all the good posture muscles like the abdominals and back extensors; and they are good leg shaping exercises that work the thighs and calves as well.
+They challenge all the good posture muscles like the abdominals and back extensors; and they are good leg shaping exercises that work the feet, thighs, and calves as well.

 The two standing Pilates legwork patterns you will learn here are appropriate for beginners and for advanced practitioners.
 Once you learn these patterns and you can sneak them in anywhere - at the office, at home, or as warm-ups for other workouts.
 You might recognize these exercises as they are often shown in magazines as good inner thigh exercises.
 They are, among other benefits, but read these instructions to make sure you get the most out of them.